Sm4ck101/run-buddy/README.md

-# run-buddy
+# Run-Buddy, Inc

 ## Purpose

-A website that offers fitnjess training services.
+A website that offers fitness training services.

 ## Built With